brunopenso/awscognitodemo-webapp/README.md

 - Allowed OAuth Flows: Authorization code grant
 - Allowed OAuth Scopes: email, openid, profile
 - Create a domain name (in the real world scenario the domain will be something like auth.yourproduct.com)
+- Go to UI customization and upload the logo.png file in this project

 On the Federation, let`s setup the facebook/google authenticator